An integrating factor is a function by which an

 continuous

-functions, can be made integrable by letting be a function
+functions, can be made integrable by letting

 such that